Guest article by Nedal Al-Salman and Kristina Stockwood

 At the same time, the rise of extremism in the region was taking hold through armed groups such as Al-Qaeda in the Arabian Peninsula and Da’esh (the so-called ‘Islamic State’).
 While focusing their attention on peaceful dissidence in the streets, the authorities turned a blind eye to people intent on actual violence.

 Nabeel Rajab, President of the Bahrain Center for Human Rights (BCHR), was sentenced to prison for stating that the BDF was the “incubator” of terrorism, following the posting of videos by extremists calling for the overthrow of the ruling family.
 Rather than going after the real threats to their safety, the authorities sentenced Rajab and other human rights defenders to prison.
-They include BCHR’s founder Abdulhadi Al-Khawaja and former president Dr Abduljalil Al-Singace, sentenced to life in prison in 2011 for their role in the peaceful protests.
+They include BCHR’s founder and former president Abdulhadi Al-Khawaja and Dr Abduljalil Al-Singace, sentenced to life in prison in 2011 for their role in the peaceful protests.
 They were charged with being part of a terror cell instigated by enemy state Iran, along with 11 others collectively known as the Bahrain 13, who include Al-Khawaja’s uncle.
 Both men were badly tortured during their arrest and detention, as reported in the Bahrain Independent Commission of Inquiry (BICI), mandated by the King to address the violations that took place in February 2011.
 The BICI found no evidence of an Iranian connection.
 Yet they remain in prison to this day with no hope of ever being freed, because in Bahrain, life in prison really means life.

 Rajab, today in 2018, has the awkward problem of finding himself locked up in Jaw Prison in a segregated wing, sometimes in the same cell as five high-ranking Da’esh members who belong to the Bin Ali clan - the very same family whom he referenced in the “incubator” tweets for which he was sentenced previously in 2015.
 He is currently serving two sentences amounting to seven years in prison for giving media interviews and for tweeting about torture in Jaw Prison, as well as protesting about the Saudi and Bahraini role in bombing Yemen, where civilian casualties have mounted since 2015.